 The units incorporate a cooling fan module.
 Each PSU module and the fan module within the unit are monitored to ensure proper performance.
 PSU OK and FAN FAIL indication is provided on the front of the unit.
-PSU failures are reported to the operator by the console software.
+Calrec SDI boxes come in two different versions one for use with HD (high definition video) and the other for SD (standard definition).